 Our amended and restated bye-laws provide that shareholders seeking to nominate candidates for election as directors or to bring business before an annual meeting of shareholders must provide timely notice of their proposal.
 Generally, to be timely, a shareholder's notice must be received at our principal executive offices not less than 90 days or more than 120 days prior to the first anniversary date of the last annual general meeting.
 Our amended and restated bye-laws also specify requirements as to the form and content of a shareholder's notice.
-These provisions may impede shareholders' ability to bring matters before an annual meeting of shareholders.
+These provisions may impede shareholders' ability to bring matters before an annual meeting of shareholders or make nominations for directors at an annual meeting of shareholders.